Information for U.S. Citizens in Russia – Travel Options Out of Russia

 Click here to read all Messages and Alerts for U.S. Visitors to Estonia.

-• Estonia is not allowing air traffic from Russia due to EU sanctions.
-U.S. citizens are allowed to cross into Estonia.
-U.S. citizens’ family members of other nationalities may require Estonian visas to enter.
+• Estonia does not allow air traffic from Russia due to EU sanctions.
+U.S. citizens may cross into Estonia.
+U.S. citizens’ family members of other nationalities may need Estonian visas to enter.

-• Dual U.S. Russian citizens have reported difficulties entering Estonia.
-U.S. citizens with other nationalities should be prepared to present all of their citizenship information and their purpose of travel to Estonian border authorities.
+• Dual U.S.-Russian citizens have reported difficulties entering Estonia.
+U.S. citizens with other nationalities should be ready to prove their citizenship and show travel details to Estonian border guards.

 Finland